Go to the Nature Institute’s home page

 Our second case is a long way from RNA splicing — and also, it might seem at first, from the human being.

 A dose of ionizing radiation equal to 10 grays (a measure of absorbed radiation) is lethal to the human body.
 Most bacteria cannot survive 200 grays.
-But then there is the bacterium known as Deinococcus radiodurans: it can endure over 17,000 grays and do quite well, thank you.
+But then there is the bacterium known as Deinococcus radiodurans: it can endure over 17,000 grays and get along just fine.
 Never mind that its genome is thoroughly shattered by the assault.

 Here’s what happens.
 Ionizing radiation can damage DNA in various ways, perhaps worst of all by causing double-strand breaks.
 These are breaks across both strands of the double helix.
 The familiar bacterium, E. coli, not at all untypically, dies when it suffers about four double-strand breaks per each of its four-to-eight circular DNA molecules.
 Deinococcus radiodurans, by contrast, can survive over a thousand double-strand breaks.
 This means that it continues life after its genome is broken into many hundreds of small fragments.
 It does so by proceeding to put its genome back together again when living conditions improve — a daunting task, to say the least.